peng8350/JPTabBar/README.md

     /**
-     * set the icon and title filter when scroll page and click the tab */ public JPTabBar setUseFilter(boolean filter);
+     * set the icon and title filter when scroll page and click the tab
+     * default value is false
+     */
+    public JPTabBar setUseFilter(boolean filter);

     /**
      * Set the boolean If Need the PageAnimate
+     * default value is false
      */
     public JPTabBar setUseScrollAnimate(boolean scrollAnimate);